jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 Now, with fundamentals and considerations out of the way, let's start to implement our own version of generic web handlers.

 ### Implementation
-Firstly, from the incoming request `In` must be constructed, we'll define the `CnIn[In]` (construct input) function signature like this:
+Firstly, from the incoming request, `In` must be constructed.
+We'll define the `CnIn[In]` (construct input) function signature like this:
 ```go
 type CnIn[In any] func(*http.Request, HandleOpts) (In, error)
 ```

-This allows for adapting the constructor to various scenarios, like path, or query parameters, and JSON input.
+This allows for adapting the constructor to various scenarios, like path or query parameters, and JSON input.
 It's important that a `CnIn` function may only return errors that are safe to display to the client.

-Furthermore, `CnIn` can not return an HTTP status code.
+Furthermore, `CnIn` cannot return an HTTP status code.
 An error from the constructor will, in the current implementation, always induce an `http.StatusBadRequest`, expecting constructor errors to be the client's fault.
-I've thought of changing this behaviour, I don't yet see a good reason to do so.
+I've thought of changing this behavior, but I don't yet see a good reason to do so.

 Then, the function that actually executes the business logic can be defined as:
 ```go
 type Exec[In, Out any] func(context.Context, In, HandleOpts) (Out, int, error)
 ```

-Again, it takes Input, does something, and returns Output.
-Returned error messages are expected to be client-safe, `Exec[In, Out]` is therefore still a Handler or Controller.
-Services on the other hand, contain explicit business logic and may leak internal information.
+Again, it takes input, does something, and returns output.
+Returned error messages are expected to be client-safe, so `Exec[In, Out]` is therefore still a Handler or Controller.
+Services, on the other hand, contain explicit business logic and may leak internal information.

-Now, what is `HandleOpts`? `HandleOpts` are the functional options, passed to the `gwu.Handle` func we'll touch on in a sec.
-`HandleOpts` should be used to e.g. set a logger, allowing contextualize logging inside the endpoint's `Exec` func.
+Now, what is `HandleOpts`? `HandleOpts` are the functional options, passed to the `gwu.Handle` func we'll touch on in a sec. `HandleOpts` should be used to, e.g., set a logger, allowing contextual logging inside the endpoint's `Exec` func.
 ```go
 type HandleOpts struct {
 	Log Logger